-BS Chandrasekhar was perhaps the first great match-winning bowler for India.
+Bhagwat Chandrasekhar was perhaps the first great match-winning bowler for India.
 He picked up 98 wickets in 14 wins, at 19.27, with the strike rate down to 45.4.
-Exactly half of his 16 five-fors and two 10-wicket hauls were captured in those 14 victorious Tests.
-Remarkably, five of these 14 wins were brought about on foreign tracks © Getty Images
+Exactly half of his 16 five-fors and 2 ten-wicket hauls were captured in those 14 victorious Tests.
+Remarkably, 5 of these 14 wins were brought about on foreign tracks © Getty Images

 It is one of the curious paradoxes of cricket that the hand which was cursed into deformation by the deities of fate was later termed ‘Hand of God’ by the King himself.

 After all, the great Viv Richards would know best about the unpredictable perils of playing the top spinners and googlies that were propelled out of Bhagwat Chandrasekhar’s withered arm.
 It was the winter of 1974, and the young Richards was all at sea against the freakish Indian leg-spinner.
-On his Test debut in the first Test at Bangalore, Richards was twice caught off Chandra, for four and three.
-In the second Test, for some curious reason, the Indian selectors decided to play three finger spinners.
+On his Test debut in the first Test at Bangalore, Richards was twice caught off Chandra, for 4 and 3.
+In the second Test, for some curious reason, the Indian selectors decided to play three finger-spinners.
 Had Chandra played, the Antiguan’s rise to the batting throne of the world might have delayed, or even possibly derailed.
-But, as it transpired, Chandra was left out and Bishan Singh Bedi came in to join Srinivas Venkataraghavan and Erapalli Prasanna.
-Richards struck 20 fours and six sixes in his 192.
+But, as it transpired, Chandra was left out and Bishan Singh Bedi came in to join Srinivas Venkataraghavan and EAS Prasanna.
+Richards struck 20 fours and 6 sixes in his 192.

 Chandra returned for the next Test and played the rest of the series.
-Richards managed just 161 runs in the four Tests in which he featured, scoring at an average of 23.00, with just one fifty to show for his efforts.
-Chandra got him three times, and even when the others accounted for him, those freakishly fast erratic spinners were the balls that perturbed the great man.
+Richards managed just 161 runs in the 4 Tests in which he featured, scoring at an average of 23.00, with just one fifty to show for his efforts.
+Chandra got him thrice, and even when the others accounted for him, those freakishly fast erratic spinners were the balls that perturbed the great man.

 Liability becomes asset